nightmode/feri/docs/advanced/api/functions.md

 Type: `function`

-Convert source path to its destination equivalent.
+Convert a source path to its destination equivalent.

 ```
 @param   {String}  source  File path like '/source/index.html'